My story

 “I almost don't want to recommend her so we can keep her all to ourselves.”

-I have children now and love that I can choose freelance writing projects to fit around family commitments.
 The flexibility that comes with freelancing works both ways, so you benefit too: collaborate, add a fresh perspective, lighten the load and meet tight deadlines by working with me – a reliable sidekick you can trust with your words.